BelfDev/digital_bank/README.md

 - Custom test helpers
 - Localizations (en, pt)

-### Additional notes

-- For a production-ready App, I would also have written integration and golden tests.
-- I chose to use `riverpod` for state management because it doesn't depend on `BuildContext`, it's relatively easy to understand, and decoupled from a specific architecture pattern.
-- I went with a multi-package workspace structure because I didn't want to simply complete the challenge, but rather demonstrate my take on a scalable architectures.
-- I don't have anything against code generation, but I did try to keep it to a minimum this time due to the current size of the project.
-In the future, I would consider adding [freezed](https://pub.dev/packages/freezed) for immutability and union types (and drop [equatable](https://pub.dev/packages/equatable), as it can be relatively vulnerable to human error).
-- I'd have written way more tests if I had more time, specially for the `ds_components` package.
-I focused on showcasing what I consider good practices in `dart`/`flutter`.
-- Even though I believe that good code should "document itself", I left some doc comments on certain DS components (e.g., `DSArtworkScaffold`).
-It could be a good idea to add written documentation to foundation API.
-If this project were to go open-source, then documentation would be non-negotiable.
-- The app is optimized for iOS and Android.

 ## Troubleshooting

 ### Permission denied error when running `make setup` or `make setup-and-run`